 Minimal Mitigation Moderate Mitigation Substantial Mitigation Apply social distancing measures.
+Mitigate office layout.
 Reduce the density of workforce in your operations.
+Mitigate office layout.
 Workday/shift structure (changes shift change, shift start, shift breaks).
 Work-from-home programs.
 Return to work scheduling.
+Mitigate office layout.

-Social distancing within manufacturing, logistics, and warehousing operations is just as important as it is in the broader community.
+Social distancing within sales and service operations is just as important as it is in the broader community.
 Utilizing distance to reduce the risk of infection is the basic concept behind social distancing.
-This can be accomplished in the manufacturing, logistics, or warehouse workplaces to mitigate the risk of community spread of COVID-19.
+This can be accomplished in the workplace to mitigate the risk of community spread of COVID-19.
 Utilization of simple visual signage in work areas, informational and educational signage at entry and exit points, as well as the use of a social distance coach are all effective means of making social distancing visible.